 During an incarceration, the family members on the outside and the family member inside both become very worried about money issues.
-Having a family member in prison can cause a real strain on your budget.
-You may have lost a paycheck or a child's caretaker.
-You probably will have to come up with money for a mortgage payment or rent, as well as money for food, clothing, medication, and all of the normal living expenses.
+Having a family member in prison can cause a real strain on the caretaker's budget.
+She may have lost a paycheck or a child's caretaker.
+She probably will have to come up with money for a mortgage payment or rent, as well as money for food, clothing, medication, and all of the normal living expenses.

-If the offender is incarcerated far from your home, you will also have the cost of long-distance collect calls, and travel costs when visiting.
-In the inmate's desire to see you and phone you, he may forget how tough it is on your budget.
-Your loved one may want you to buy things that you just cannot afford.
-Life in prison can be boring if the inmate is not involved with programming.
-He may want you to buy a television or send money to buy things at the canteen.
-This can leave you torn between showing that you care by sending money and paying the bills that have to be paid.
+If you are incarcerated far from your home, she will also have the cost of long-distance collect calls and travel costs when visiting.
+In your desire to see or phone the caretaker or your children, you may forget how tough it is on her budget.
+Don't expect her to buy things for you that she just cannot afford.
+Don't put her in the bind between sending you money and paying the bills that have to be paid.

-Even if the offender understands that you cannot afford to send much money, money can still be an issue.
-Your loved one may have many different feelings about money and may feel guilty or worthless since he is not helping with the family budget.
-The longer your loved one is in prison, the harder it is for the offender to understand how much things cost and how difficult it can be to live on the outside.
+Even if you understand that the caregiver cannot afford to send much money, money can still be an issue.
+You may feel guilty or worthless since you are not helping with the family budget.
+The longer you are in prison, the harder it will be for you to understand how much things cost and how difficult it can be to live on the outside.

-The offender may also become angry if you apply for some temporary aid from a social service agency, such as welfare or medical aid.
-However, you need to consider your family's health needs and need for a stable home and good nutrition.
+Don't get upset if the caregiver applies for some temporary aid from a social service agency, such as welfare or medical aid.
+She needs to consider the family's health needs and need for a stable home and good nutrition.
 There are a number of programs designed to provide short-term aid.
-If you have a child, you can have a surprisingly high income and still get some types of aid.
+A family can have a surprisingly high income and still get some types of aid.
 Wisconsin has many special programs to help families through hard times.
-Your local county Social Services Office will have information about these programs.
+The local county Social Services Office will have information about these programs.

 Money can be a problem for any family.
-One of the best ways to share money responsibilities is for you to go over the family budget with the offender.
+One of the best ways to share money responsibilities is for you to ask the caregiver to go over the family budget with you.
 Make sure you work on the budget together and talk with each other about budget concerns.
-Be honest about your money problems and listen to the offender's concerns.
-Figuring out your budget can help you plan and also help answer all the offender's questions about money.
-Talking about these problems can help limit stress and frustrations so you can focus on yourself, your family and your relationship.
+Listen to the caregiver's concerns.
+Figuring out a budget can help the caregiver plan and solve her questions about money.
+Talking about these issues can help limit stress and frustrations so she can focus on herself, the family and your relationship.